tobiashomie/comdocs/docs/module/serve_a_module.md

 "hey there homie"
 ```

-The name of the endpoint is formated as
+The name of the endpoint is formatted as

 ```bash
 {server_ip}:{server_port}/{function}